Identitry/home-ops/docs/specification.md

 ## Overview

-This is a spcification of everything that should be included in the cluster implementation.
+This is a specification of everything that should be included in the cluster implementation.

 ## Good links